united-security-providers/usp-core-waap/src/docs/header-filtering.md

 * `X-Forwarded-For: 1.2.3.4`
 * `X-Myapp1: Harmless`
 * `X-Myapp2: EVIL`
-* (some more headers of STANDARD)
+* (more headers from `STANDARD`)

-Then the following headers are handled as follows:
+headers are filtered as follows:

 * `X-Unknown` - Filtered out, not in STANDARD and not additionally allowed
 * `X-Forwarded-For` - Filterered out, would be in STANDARD, but was explicitly denied
 * `X-Myapp1: Harmless` - Not filtered out, not in STANDARD, but additionally allowed and not denied by name or regex pattern
 * `X-Myapp2: EVIL` - Filtered out, not in STANDARD, additionally allowed and not denied by name, but matched the deny pattern with "*" wildcard header name
-* (some more headers of STANDARD) - Only filtered out if matched the deny pattern with "*" wildcard header name
+* (more headers from `STANDARD`) - Only filtered out if matched the deny pattern with "*" wildcard header name

-Which headers exactly are in which allow class is specied at the bottom of this page.
+Which headers are contained in which allow class is specied at the bottom of this page.

 ## Merge behavior between per-route and default in detail

+If filtering is defined both per-route and as default, many useful combinations are possible;
+these are described in the following.

+For the following settings the logic is the same:

+* `logOnly`
+* `enabled` (request+response)
+* `allowClass`
+* `denyPattern` (request+response)

+Namely:

+* Set per route => pre-route setting is effective (for the matching route)
+* Not set per route and set in default => default setting is effective
+* Neither set per route nor in default => implicit defaults:
+  * `logOnly`: `false`
+  * `enabled`: `true`
+  * `allowClass`: `STANDARD`
+  * `denyPattern`: empty (none)

+A special case is if `enabled` is explicitly set to `false` on a route, then `allow`, `deny` and `denyPatter` are treated as not set.

+For `allow` and `deny` not set is treated the same way as set to an empty set.

+The complete filter logic with per-route and default settings is then:

+* If not `enabled` for request resp. response (from per-route if set, else from default if set, else `true`), skip to last step here.
+* Start with an empty set of headers.
+* If request, add headers from `allowClass` (from per-route if set, else from default if set, else `STANDARD`) to set.
+* If response, add headers from implicit allow class to set.
+* Add headers from default `allow` to set.
+* Remove headers from default `deny` from set.
+* Add headers from per-route `allow` to set.
+* Remove headers from per-route `deny` from set.
+* Remove headers not in the set of headers from request resp. response.
+* Remove  headers that match the effective `denyPattern` (from per-route if set, else from default if set, else none) from request resp. response.

 ## Allow classes